-In the fall, the Dark Elves build.
+In fall, the Dark Elves build.
 Tally the population (slaves and nobles) of each colony and the city and draw in any Dark Elf Constructions marked at that population level that have not already been built.
-You decide what the constructions look like.
+The City may always build an exploratory tunnel, even if this construction has been built in the past.